enso-org/enso-archive/docs/language-server/protocol-language-server.md

 N/A

 ### `io/standardOutputAppended`
-Sent from the server to the client to inform about new output data for the standard output.
+Sent from the server to the client to inform that new output data are available for the standard output.

 - **Type:** Notification
 - **Direction:** Server -> Client